“If it’s at all possible, Lord Jesus, couldn’t you have Mummy tell me something – anything – about my father?”

 The first draft of The Dressmaker’s Secret contained almost no mentions of God … which is pretty lame consider the fact that I decided when I started writing novels that I was going to do it to glorify God.

 Sometime in early 2015, I decided to add Christian elements to The Dressmaker’s Secret.
 I then realized how fun it would be!
-Alice, an eight-year-old little girl, is a very devoted Christian who almost constantly prays throughout the day … or at least she will by the final draft!
+Alice, an eight-year-old little girl, is a very devoted Christian who almost constantly prays throughout the day.

 “Dear God and Jesus and the Holy Spirit … Take care of me.
 Help me be patient and kind and good.
 Take care of Mummy and Ivy and Uncle Charlie and Aunt Christy and Nettie.
 Make Mummy be a Christian before she dies and can’t be with you.
 Oh, and … if Mummy isn’t happy, won’t you help her be?
 Jesus’ name, Amen.”